docker/docs/content/security/for-admins/scim.md

 > **Important**
 >
 >SSO uses Just-in-Time (JIT) provisioning by default.
 If you [enable SCIM](scim.md#set-up-scim), JIT values still overwrite the attribute values set by SCIM provisioning whenever users log in.
 To avoid conflicts, make sure your JIT values match your SCIM values.
-For example, to make sure that the full name of a user displays in your organization, you would create a `name` attribute in your IdP and ensure the value includes their first name and last name.
-The exact syntax for these values (for example, `user.firstName + " " + user.lastName`) varies depending on your IdP.
+For more information, see [SSO attributes](../for-admins/single-sign-on/_index.md#sso-attributes).
 {.important}

 ## Set up SCIM